Data Visualization vs. Data Analytics – What’s the Difference?

 Many enterprises confuse data analytics with data visualization.
-Both allow users to make sense of data in today’s age of information overload, where data on hand multiplies every 3 years.
-The confusion, however, stems from the fact that both data visualization and data analytics represent data in visual interfaces.
+Both allow users to make sense of data and obtain the relevant metrics that helps in better decision making.
+In today’s age of information overload, where data generated is multiplying every 3 years, interpreting them turns out to be the need of the hour.
+On the other side, we have these forecasts and projections hinting at an exponential growth in revenue for the big data software market in the coming years.
+The confusion, however, stems from the fact that both data visualization and analytics represent data in visual interfaces.

 Difference between Data Visualization and Data Analytics